President

 Professor Cathie Sherrington FAHMS, FACP, PhD, MPH, BAppSc is a Professor at the School of Public Health and Institute for Musculoskeletal Health University of Sydney/ Sydney Local Health District where she leads the Physical Activity, Ageing and Disability Research Stream.
 Her research focuses on the design and evaluation of falls prevention and exercise interventions for older people and those with disabilities.
 She has authored 320 refereed journal articles, including reports of 33 clinical trials, and has been a Chief Investigator on NHMRC and MRFF grants totaling over $28 million.
 Cathie has a clinical background as a physiotherapist in aged care and rehabilitation.

-2021 Past Conference Host
+2023 Past Conference Host

-Prof. Anne-Marie Hill, Curtin University
+Prof. Anne-Marie Hill, The University of Western Australia

-Professor Anne-Marie Hill is a Senior Principal Research Fellow in the School of Allied Health, University of West Australia and WA Centre for Health & Ageing.
+Professor Anne-Marie Hill FACP, PhD, M Physio, Grad Cert Uni Teaching, Post Grad Dip, BAppSc is Senior Principal Research Fellow in the School of Allied Health and the WA Centre for Health & Ageing, The University of Western Australia.
 Her research interests are in improving older people’s health and well-being and she leads clinical translational research in hospital, community and residential care settings.
-She is a titled Gerontological Physiotherapist and has over 30 years clinical experience working with older people.
-Anne-Marie holds an NHMRC EL2 Investigator grant focusing on Fall prevention and has been awarded over $12M in research funding.
+She is a titled Gerontological Physiotherapist and Fellow of the Australian College of Physiotherapists, with over 30 years clinical experience working with older people.
+Anne-Marie has held successive NHMRC Investigator grants focusing on Fall prevention, in particular studying the role of education to engage older people in falls prevention strategies.
+She has been awarded over $15M in research funding.

 Prof. Anne Tiedemann, The University of Sydney